RetroStack/TRS-80-Model-I/README.md

 - [Power Supply](https://github.com/RetroStack/TRS-80-Model-I-Power-Supply) - Power supply for the Model 1, exposing both AC and DV voltages
 - [Replacement parts](https://www.github.com/RetroStack/TRS-80-Model-I-Parts) - Recreated TRS-80 Model 1 parts printable on a 3D printer or other ways
 - [XRX-III Mod](https://github.com/RetroStack/TRS-80-Model-I-XRX-III) - Simple hardware mod to fix cassette loading in earlier versions of the Level II ROM
-- [System ROMs](https://github.com/RetroStack/TRS-80-Model-I-System-ROMs) - System ROM binaries and bundles
+- [System ROMs](https://github.com/RetroStack/TRS-80-Model-I-System-ROMs) - System ROM binaries and bundles (see the adapters below)

 Related Projects
 - [TRS-80 USB Keyboard Adapter](https://github.com/RetroStack/TRS-80-USB-Keyboard) - Adds the ability to connect an original TRS-80 keyboard to a USB host
+- [2332 & 2364 ROM Adapter](https://github.com/RetroStack/2332_2364-ROM_Adapter) - Adapter, replacing the original system ROMs
+  - Only use the low-profile DIP switch, solder jumpers, or detached configuration as the Model 1 case doesn't have much clearence.
-- [Character Generator Adapter](https://github.com/RetroStack/MCM776x_CharGen_Adapter), replacing the original character generator IC
+- [Character Generator Adapter](https://github.com/RetroStack/MCM776x_CharGen_Adapter) - Adapter, replacing the original character generator IC
   - Only use the low-profile DIP switch, solder jumpers, or detached configuration as the Model 1 case doesn't have much clearence and ICs are right in front of that chip.
-  - [ROM dumps](https://github.com/RetroStack/Character_Generator_ROMs) for the character generator can be found [here]([https://github.com/RetroStack/Character_Generator_ROMs](https://github.com/RetroStack/Character_Generator_ROMs/tree/main/TRS-80%20Model%201)).
+  - [Character ROM dumps](https://github.com/RetroStack/Character_Generator_ROMs) for the character generator can be found [here]([https://github.com/RetroStack/Character_Generator_ROMs](https://github.com/RetroStack/Character_Generator_ROMs/tree/main/TRS-80%20Model%201)).

 ## Support this Project